mindscan-de/BrightFlux/README.md

 * Have different annotation frames / highlight frames for each base document and combine via strategy...

-UI/UX
-* Configuration System - Preferences (uses persistence - persistence is good enough for now)
-  * provide PreferencePages and Editors for different components (e.g. DFQL default queries, Report templates, Last Sizes, Last Files, Last Directories)  (later)
-  * provide PreferenceStore

 Search Engine Support
-* implement search configurable profiles such as "project a", "project b", "only source", "only json", "lnguage java", "language python","only tests", "no tests"
+* implement search configurable profiles such as "project a", "project b", "only source", "only json", "language java", "language python","only tests", "no tests"
 * combine profiles to new profiles / have orthogonal profiles
 * better filter options for search in backend - improve to distill metadata search from file search, and use caching for both of them.
+* show source code for 'evidence' - also solve utf-8 problem... non utf-8 will not be properly shown....

 DFQL